 - Athens-Clarke County Comprehensive Land Use Plan should place an emphasis on housing choice and opportunity for all residents of Athens.
 Specifically, the Plan should state that Athens-Clarke County will adopt policies to facilitate dispersal of affordable rental and homeownership units throughout the community and to prevent creating concentrated areas of poverty. - ACC should encourage the development of mixed-income and mixed-use neighborhoods through all available means, including zoning, development standards, tax policies and planning policies. - Use inclusionary zoning and density bonuses to entice developers to build affordable rental and homeownership units. - Allow for accessory uses, granny flats, in-law suites, mixed-use, mixed-income to create more appropriate housing choices. - Develop a fast track planning approval process for developments that are creating housing that is affordable for low to moderate income residents.
 This could also include creating a simplified subset of code requirements for developing affordable housing, especially in in-town neighborhoods to further reduce development costs without compromising identified planning principles. - Place limitations on construction of new high-end apartment complexes to help keep existing apartment complexes from falling into disrepair.
-Increase the number of units reserved for income-eligible families and individuals within existing and new apartment buildings. - Encourage the redevelopment of existing apartment complexes by providing incentives. - Re-examine the Definition of Family Ordinance.
-The Definition of Family ordinance may have the unintended consequence of driving up rents for smaller, non-family households such as low income elderly and disabled people who need assistance.

-0 Protect existing lower-income, elderly homeowners from losing their homes by providing a targeted property-tax freeze or other means to slow gentrification.
+Increase the number of units reserved for income-eligible families and individuals within existing and new apartment buildings. - Re-examine the Definition of Family Ordinance.
+The Definition of Family ordinance has the unintended consequence of driving up rents for smaller, non-family households such as low income elderly and disabled people who need assistance. - Protect existing lower-income, elderly homeowners from losing their homes by providing a targeted property-tax freeze.